 Even so, there are circumstances in which a company may receive “tenuous and incidental” benefits from its corporate foundation that pose no compliance problems.
-For example, when making a donation, a corporate foundation could ask its grantee organization to credit the company rather than the foundation.
+For example, when making a donation, a corporate foundation could ask its grantee organisation to credit the company rather than the foundation.

-Although this might seem like a conflict of interest, the IRS sees this as a “tenuous and incidental” benefit because it would be difficult to quantify how such an acknowledgment benefits the company in any substantial way.
+Although this might seem like a conflict of interest, the IRS sees this as a “tenuous and incidental” benefit because it would be difficult to quantify how such an acknowledgement benefits the company in any substantial way.

 In creating a philanthropic strategy, it is important for corporate foundation managers to remember that the company’s charitable goals take precedence; the business agenda is a secondary consideration.
 The more the foundation’s purpose benefits the company, the greater the need to develop policies and practices for avoiding potential violations.